daveabrock/daveabrock.github.io/_posts/2020-07-14-c-sharp-9-target-typing-covariants.markdown

 ### Target typing with conditional operators

 Speaking of ternary statements, we can now infer types by using the conditional operators.
 This works well with `??`, the [null-coalescing operator](https://docs.microsoft.com/dotnet/csharp/language-reference/operators/null-coalescing-operator).
-The `??` operator returns the value of what's on the left if it is null.
+The `??` operator returns the value of what's on the left if it is *not null*.
 Otherwise, the right-hand side is evaluated and returned.

 So, imagine we have some objects that shared the same base class, like this: